Diffraction: Basics

-Examples
+Occurrence

 The effects of diffraction are often seen in everyday life.
-The most striking examples of diffraction are those that involve light; for example, the closely spaced tracks on a CD or DVD act as a diffraction grating to form the familiar rainbow pattern seen when looking at a disc.
+The most commonly encountered examples of diffraction are those that involve light; for example, the closely spaced tracks on a CD or DVD which act as a diffraction grating to form the familiar rainbow pattern seen when looking at a disc.
+This principle can be extended to engineer a grating with a structure such that it will produce any diffraction pattern desired; the hologram on a credit card is an example.